aricagua/My-vim-config/README.md

   <h3 align="center">My Vim Configuration</h3>

   <p align="center">
    This vimrc file was created about the tutorial from FreecodeCamp <link>shorturl.at/izTU1<link>
+    I recommend taking a look before :wink
   </p>
 </p>